GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 All of these compiler flags are set in the Visual Studio project file.

 The current project has two different builds, x86 (32 bit) and x64 (64 bit).
 These can be "Batch build" to build both of them at the same time.
-This was talked about in this note: https://github.com/dotnet/runtime/issues/32493, but has not been addressed.
+Having this work with one build was talked about in this note: https://github.com/dotnet/runtime/issues/32493, but has not been addressed.
 This would allow a AnyCPU build to have both a 32 bit and 64 bit comhost file.
 I will simplify the